Electric circuit model of microwave optomechanics: Modeling of the classical electric analogue

 \subsection{Generic microwave optomechanical circuit}

 In the electromechanical version of optomechanics, the mechanical element of the circuit is a {\it movable capacitor} which is part of an $\textit{RLC}$ resonator.
+A schematic comparison is shown in Fig. \ref{fig:compare} in the reflection mode.
+The input laser is replaced by the microwave signal (orange), entering the optical cavity (green) through a semi-reflecting mirror for the former (blue), and the $\textit{RLC}$ resonator (green) through a capacitor $C_c$ for the latter (blue).
+The movable element (gray) modulates the resonance frequency $\omega_c$ of the optical/microwave mode considered at a frequency $\Omega_m$.
+Part of the confined energy eventually leaks out at a rate $\kappa_{ex}$, back to the input (green sinusoidal arrow).

 In practice, this resonant circuit can be realized in many ways: a quarter-wave coplanar waveguide (CPW) element \citep{regal2008measuring}, a microfabricated superconducting inductor-capacitor meander \citep{teufel2009nanomechanical}, or even a parallel plate capacitor shunted by a spiral inductor \citep{teufelGround}. {\it Any} resonator can be described by equivalent lumped $\textit{RLC}$ elements near a resonance; see e.g. Ref. \citep{goppl2008coplanar} for the case of CPW resonators, providing analytic expressions.
 For complex geometries however, finite element analysis is required (like e.g. in Ref. \citep{zhou2019chip}).
 In most experiments, the coupling to the outside is capacitive \citep{regal2008measuring,teufel2009nanomechanical,teufelGround,goppl2008coplanar,zhou2019chip}: the resonator is almost isolated from the outside world, while the electromagnetic field from input/output waveguides is allowed to ``leak in-and-out'' through weakly coupled ports.
 This defines the microwave cavity element, in which the motion $x(t)$ of the mechanical object modulates the effective $C$.

 In Fig. \ref{fig:elementCircuit} we thus show the three standard microwave setups.
 In (a) a two-port scheme, in which a lumped $\textit{RLC}$ parallel circuit couples to distinct input and output ports through different capacitors $C_{c1}$ and $C_{c2}$, yielding effective coupling rates $\kappa_1$ and $\kappa_2$ respectively; they quantify how energy decays over time from the resonator to each port \citep{hertzberg2010back, lei2016quantum}.
 The total coupling rate to the outside is thus defined as $\kappa_{ex}=\kappa_1+\kappa_2$.
 The internal damping rate of the circuit is modeled through $R_{in}$, leading to a $\kappa_{in}$ decay rate (measuring the decay toward internal degrees of freedom).
 The total decay rate of the microwave mode is then $\kappa_{t}=\kappa_{ex}+\kappa_{in}$.